 Spiced Vanilla Hot Cross Buns

 Hot cross buns are traditionally eaten for breakfast on Good Friday, but they're delicious enough to serve again a couple of days later.
-We use Greek yogurt to keep the dough soft and pliable.
-Candied orange peel, dried cherries and apricot, and warm baking spices lend the buns plenty of fruity chew and heady fragrance.
+We use Greek yogurt to keep the dough soft and pliable, yet easy to handle.
+Candied orange peel, dried cherries and apricots, and an array of spices—coriander, cinnamon, allspice, and nutmeg—lend the buns plenty of fruity chew and heady fragrance.